marcossilvestrini/learning-lpic-3-305-300/README.md

 ![panda](images/xen-panda.png)

-Xen is an open-source type-1 (bare-metal) hypervisor, which allows multiple operating systems to run concurrently on the same physical hardware.
-Xen provides a layer between the physical hardware and virtual machines (VMs), enabling efficient resource sharing and isolation.
+Xen is an open-source type-1 (bare-metal) hypervisor, which allows multiple operating systems to run concurrently on the same physical hardware.Xen provides a layer between the physical hardware and virtual machines (VMs), enabling efficient resource sharing and isolation.

 * **Architecture:** Xen operates with a two-tier system where Domain 0 (Dom0) is the privileged domain with direct hardware access and manages the hypervisor.
 Other virtual machines, called Domain U (DomU), run guest operating systems and are managed by Dom0.
 * **Types of Virtualization:** Xen supports both paravirtualization (PV), which requires modified guest OS, and hardware-assisted virtualization (HVM), which uses hardware extensions (e.g., Intel VT-x or AMD-V) to run unmodified guest operating systems.
   Xen is widely used in cloud environments, notably by Amazon Web Services (AWS) and other large-scale cloud providers.

 #### XenSource

-XenSource was the company founded by the original developers of the Xen hypervisor at the University of Cambridge to commercialize Xen.
-The company provided enterprise solutions based on Xen and offered additional tools and support to enhance Xen’s capabilities for enterprise use.
+XenSource was the company founded by the original developers of the Xen hypervisor at the University of Cambridge to commercialize Xen.The company provided enterprise solutions based on Xen and offered additional tools and support to enhance Xen’s capabilities for enterprise use.

 * **Acquisition by Citrix**: In 2007, XenSource was acquired by Citrix Systems, Inc. Citrix used Xen technology as the foundation for its Citrix XenServer product, which became a popular enterprise-grade virtualization platform based on Xen.
 * **Transition**: After the acquisition, the Xen project continued as an open-source project, while Citrix focused on commercial offerings like XenServer, leveraging XenSource technology.

 #### Xen Project

-Xen Project refers to the open-source community and initiative responsible for developing and maintaining the Xen hypervisor after its commercialization.
-The Xen Project operates under the Linux Foundation, with a focus on building, improving, and supporting Xen as a collaborative, community-driven effort.
+Xen Project refers to the open-source community and initiative responsible for developing and maintaining the Xen hypervisor after its commercialization.The Xen Project operates under the Linux Foundation, with a focus on building, improving, and supporting Xen as a collaborative, community-driven effort.

 * **Goals:** The Xen Project aims to advance the hypervisor by improving its performance, security, and feature set for a wide range of use cases, including cloud computing, security-focused virtualization (e.g., Qubes OS), and embedded systems.
 * **Contributors:** The project includes contributors from various organizations, including major cloud providers, hardware vendors, and independent developers.